-- 1. Insert a system programs update diskette into drive A of your computer.
+- 1. Insert a system programs update diskette into drive A in your computer.
 System programs updates are available on the World Wide Web.
-(Refer to "System Programs" on page 26 for further information on updates.) - 2.
+(Refer to "System Programs" on page 28 for further information on updates.) - 2.
 Turn on the computer.
 If it is on already, you must turn it off and back on again. - 3.
-While the update diskette is starting, your computer will halt and prompt for your administrator password.
-The computer will remain in a halted state until the administrator password is entered.

-4. When the administrator password is entered, the update diskette will continue to run, and you will be given the option of enabling or disabling enhanced security.
-Your choice will automatically be recorded in the System Security menu of the Configuration/Setup Utility program.
+The update begins, your computer halts, and you are prompted for your administrator password (if you have set an administrator password).
+The computer remains in a halted state until you enter the administrator password. - 4.
+When you enter the administrator password, the update diskette will continue to run, and you are given the option of enabling or disabling enhanced security.
+Your choice is automatically recorded in the System Security menu of the Configuration/Setup Utility program.